 Showing your unawareness of primitive facts, connected with the size or number of branches the company has all over the world, can end up in non-positive to your decision.

-And don’t forget good mood and sincere smile.
+And don’t forget a good mood and a sincere smile.